 “The U.S. legal system is highly complex and fractured… It is important to keep the victim informed of the status of any and all legal proceedings, and equally important for other providers working with the victim to understand the complexities of the legal process.”

-When survivors are connected to attorneys, they gain access to officers of the court who are trained to advocate on their behalf.
+When survivors are connected to Legal First Responders, they gain access to officers of the court who are trained to advocate on their behalf.
 This advocacy empowers survivors to navigate complex court systems, legal procedures, and professional protocols that are often confusing to those who lack formal legal training.
 The professional level of advocacy an attorney offers is often the difference between overcoming a legal obstacle and remaining inhibited by it.
 While a desired result is never guaranteed, achieving a positive outcome is far more likely with the support of skilled legal counsel.
 Additionally, the intake process often reveals other areas of potential need.
 When this occurs, we strive to further empower survivors by helping them identify other available services to support their future success.

 U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime, https://bit.ly/30hXwR8